Cay S. Horstmann

 Settings are changed in different ways, depending on the setting.
 You may find a program to change a setting, or use the control panel, or just find the setting in a menu someplace.
 The settings are all saved to one or another file on the disk, called the system registry.

-Depending on the configuration of Windows, the extension .txt may not be displayed when you view the file you created earlier in Notepad, in the Explorer program.
-By default, Windows hides the extensions, presumably because naive users are confused about file names such as letter to aunt tilly.txt.
+Depending on the configuration of Windows, file extensions such as .txt may not be displayed when you view the file you created earlier in Notepad, in the Explorer program.
+By default Windows hides the extensions, presumably because naive users are confused about file names such as letter to aunt tilly.txt.

 |NOTE: Hiding extensions is primarily helpful for virus writers.
 Many Windows users have eagerly double-clicked on icons labeled something like prettygirl.gif, only to launch a virus program whose real name was prettygirl.gif.exe.|

-As a programmer, you don't want the operating system to hide information from you.
-Fire up the Explorer program and select Tools -> Folder Options and select the View tab.
+As a computer user, you don't want the operating system to hide information from you.
+Fortunately there is a simple setting you can change for this.
+For Windows 7, fire up the Explorer program.
+Hit the ALT key if necessary to show the menubar, and select Tools -> Folder Options and select the View tab.

 Make sure the check box next to "Hide file extensions for known file types" is unchecked.
 Click on it if it is checked.
 Then click Apply.
 To make this change effective for all folders on your system, also click the "Apply to Folders" button.
 Then click OK.
 Make sure to repeat this step on every Windows computer that you use.